ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ### Version 4.0 Arming Options

 !!!
 Note "**Arm using Switch** Requirements"
     Arm using Switch **requires** EdgeTX version 2.11 or newer and ExpressLRS version 4.0 or newer.
-If you cannot find the "Arm using" option you need to update your EdgeTX firmware.
+If you cannot find the "Arm using" option you need to update your EdgeTX and/or ExpressLRS firmware.

 Starting with ExpressLRS v4.0.0 an additional Arming method is introduced.